celadevra/Montreal-Protocol/text.md

 1\.
 Each Party shall ensure that for the twelve-month period commencing on 1 January 1996, and in each twelve-month period thereafter, its calculated level of consumption of the controlled substances in Group I of Annex C does not exceed, annually, the sum of:

-`  `(a) Three point one per cent of its calculated level of consumption in 1989 of the controlled substances in Group I of Annex A; and
+`  `(a) Two point eight per cent of its calculated level of consumption in 1989 of the controlled substances in Group I of Annex A; and

 `  `(b) Its calculated level of consumption in 1989 of the controlled substances in Group I of Annex C.